-- U.S. Treasury U.S. Treasury obligations and obligations the principal and interest of which are backed by the full faith and credit of the U.S. Government. - Federal Agency/GSE Debt obligations, participations or other instruments issued or fully guaranteed by any U.S. Federal agency, instrumentality or government-sponsored enterprise (GSE). - Supranationals Debt obligations issued by multi-national financial organizations of which the U.S. is a shareholder and voting member, and which are denominated in U.S. dollars. - 4.
-Corporates - Investment-grade corporate notes or bonds available for purchase in the U.S. and issued or guaranteed by a domestic corporation or financial institution. - Municipals Investment-grade municipal debt obligations, whether taxable or taxexempt, issued or guaranteed by a U.S. state or local government, agency, authority, municipality, subdivision or other municipal entity. - 6.
-Agency Mortgage Backed Securities Mortgage-backed securities (MBS), backed by residential, multi-family or commercial mortgages, that are fully guaranteed as to principal and interest by a U.S. Federal agency or government sponsored enterprise, including but not limited to pass-throughs, collateralized mortgage obligations (CMOs) and REMICs. - Asset-Backed Securities Asset-backed securities (ABS) whose underlying collateral consists of loans, leases or receivables, such as auto loans/leases, credit card receivables, student loans, equipment loans/leases, or home-equity loans. - 8.
-Non-Negotiable Certificate of Deposit and Savings Accounts Non-negotiable interest bearing time certificates of deposit, or savings accounts in banks organized under the laws of this state or in national banks organized under the laws of the United States and
+- 2. Federal Agency/GSE Debt obligations, participations or other instruments issued or fully guaranteed by any U.S. Federal agency, instrumentality or government-sponsored enterprise (GSE). - Supranationals Debt obligations issued by multi-national financial organizations of which the U.S. is a shareholder and voting member, and which are denominated in U.S. dollars. - 4.
+Corporates Investment-grade corporate notes or bonds available for purchase in the U.S. and issued or guaranteed by a domestic corporation or financial institution. - Municipals Investment-grade municipal debt obligations, whether taxable or taxexempt, issued or guaranteed by a U.S. state or local government, agency, authority, municipality, subdivision or other municipal entity. - Agency Mortgage Backed Securities Mortgage-backed securities (MBS), backed by residential, multi-family or commercial mortgages, that are fully guaranteed as to principal and interest by a U.S. Federal agency or government sponsored enterprise, including but not limited to pass-throughs, collateralized mortgage obligations (CMOs) and REMICs. - 7.
+Asset-Backed Securities - Asset-backed securities (ABS) whose underlying collateral consists of loans, leases or receivables, such as auto loans/leases, credit card receivables, student loans, equipment loans/leases, or home-equity loans. - 8.
+Non-Negotiable Certificate of Deposit and Savings Accounts Non-negotiable interest bearing time certificates of deposit, or savings accounts in banks organized under the laws of this state or in national banks organized under the laws of the United States and doing business in this state, provided that any such deposits are secured by the Florida Security for Public Deposits Act, Chapter 280, FS.